Functions Development Guidelines

 Run and test

-To test the new Function, follow these steps:
+To test the Function:

 - Switch to the Debug tab.